atick-faisal/label-studio/docs/source/plugins/faq.md

 ### How can I get plugins?

-Plugins are only available for Label Studio Enterprise users, and they must be enabled upon request.
+Plugins are only available for Annotation Hub Enterprise users, and they must be enabled upon request.

 You can contact your account manager, open a [support ticket](mailto:support@humansignal.com), or click **Request Access** from the plugins panel under **Project > Settings > Labeling Interface**.